-The Nottawa Township Board has reserved

-the right of final approval of the Master

-Plan.
-The Township Planning Commission

-recommended the 2021 Master Plan Update

-to the Township Board for distribution on
+The Nottawa Township Board has reserved the right of final approval of the Master Plan.
+The Township Planning Commission recommended the 2021 Master Plan Update to the Township Board for distribution on September 14, 2021.

-·

-The Township Board authorized distribution

-on, and comments

-were received from the St. Joseph County

-Planning Commission from their meeting of

-. (minutes in the appendix)

-The Nottawa Township Planning Commission

-held a public hearing o on the proposed

-Master Plan Update (n ninutes in the

-appendix) on and voted to

-recommend the plan to the Township Board

-on
+The Township Board authorized distribution on September 20, 2021 and comments were received from the St. Joseph County Planning Commission from their meeting of September 14, 2021. (minutes in the appendix) The Nottawa Township Planning Commission held a public hearing on the proposed Master Plan Update (minutes in the appendix) on January 12, 2022 and a public hearing on the proposed Master Plan Update with revisions on April 12, 2022 and voted to recommend the plan to the Township Board on April 12, 2022

-The Nottawa Township Board approved the

-2019 Nottawa Townsh ip Master Plan
+The Nottawa Township Board approved the 2021 Nottawa Township Master Plan Update on April 18, 2022.

-Update on •

-APPENDIX PAGE | 39